 lab results vs. cardiology reports with critical findings.
 The latter allow us to partition the content based on its administrative characteristics, e.g., confidentiality level (VIP or not),

-facility type (large hospital or small clinic), etc.
+facility type (community hospital or specialty clinic), retention period, etc.

 Our offerings relevant to Health Records:

 CortexArchive is a clinical content archive for storage and management

 of data from many specialties.
 Cortex consists of a vendor neutral clinical content archive (which is also used for imaging content) combined with a document

 management system (XDS), master patient index (MPI), and web-based viewer to facilitate management, distribution and sharing of patient records.